 Parallel imports of nationally authorised medicinal products must obtain their own marketing authorisation for Germany.
 The importer may benefit from a simplified procedure in this regard, provided that the parallel-imported medicinal product has the same components, formulation, indication and therapeutic effect as the equivalent product already distributed in Germany.
 Centrally authorised medicinal products may already be marketed in all member states of the EEA and therefore require no new national marketing authorisation in order to be exported by a parallel distributor to another EEA member state.
 Only the European Medicines Agency notification procedure for parallel distribution need be observed.

 In practice, the original pharmaceutical entrepreneur may exercise its IP rights (eg, patents and trademarks) to challenge parallel imports, provided that the relevant IP right is not exhausted (exhaustion occurs when the product is placed on the EEA market by or with the consent of the rights holder).

 What rules govern the dispensing, sale and purchase of medicinal products?

 In respect of dispensing medicinal products to consumers, a distinction must be drawn between the following medicinal products:

-- prescription-only products, which are available to consumers only where a prescription for the product is provided by a physician and only in pharmacies (Section 48 of the Medicinal Products Act).
+- prescription-only products are available only on a prescription by a physician for the specific product and are available only to consumers in pharmacies (Section 48 of the Medicinal Products Act);

 Are there any restrictions on the online sale and purchase of medicinal products?